pamelafox/learn-go-with-tests/command-line.md

 Finally, we need to import this package into `main.go` so we can use it to create our web server.
 Then we can use our library code by using `poker.FunctionName`.

-The paths will be different on your computer, but it should be similar to this:
+The path will be different on your computer, but it should be similar to this:

 ```go
 package main